lbiard/msam_australian_birds/README.md

 ## SHARING/ACCESS INFORMATION

-1. Licenses/restrictions placed on the data: license CC BY 4.0
+1. Licenses/restrictions placed on the data:

 2. Links to publications that cite or use the data: García-Navas V, López-Povedas G, Bliard L, Chrsitidis L, Ozgul A. 2023.
 No country for small birds: positive association among medium-sized, aggressive species in Australian bird communities.